cpplain/launch-school-core-curriculum/exercises/ruby_basics/debugging.md

   n * 5
 end

-puts 'Hello!
-Which number would you like to multiply by 5?' number = gets.chomp.to_i
+puts "Hello!
+Which number would you like to multiply by 5?" number = gets.chomp.to_i

 puts "The result is #{multiply_by_five(number)}!"